-- have complex special educational needs, not matching our basic and extra provision as described in our Standard Planning, monitoring progress and reporting, and extra support as described in Wave 2 and 3 has not led to significant progress or turns out to be too complex - \ need materials, equipment or specialized help that is not readily available - \ who require one-to-one guidance; It's referring to a student being unable to play, work or do an activity without a teacher - we have reached the maximum of students with special education needs in combination with English as Additional Support (EAL) needs.
+- Have complex special educational needs, not matching our basic and extra provision as described in our Standard Planning, monitoring progress and reporting, and extra support as described in Wave 2 and 3 has not led to significant progress or turns out to be too complex. - Need materials, equipment or specialized help that is not readily available. - Who require one-to-one guidance; It is referring to a student being unable to play, work or do an activity without a teacher.

+We have reached the maximum of students with special education needs in combination with English as Additional Support (EAL) needs.